 In October 2020, we submitted an investigational new drug, or IND, application for ACU193 to the FDA.
-The FDA initially placed the IND on clinical hold until we were able to address the FDA's concerns regarding potential off-target binding of ACU193 with an additional nonclinical tissue cross reactivity study.
-On April 9, 2021, we received an FDA letter advising us that the clinical hold had been resolved and authorizing us to proceed with a first-in-human, Phase 1 clinical trial.
+The FDA initially placed the IND on clinical hold until we were able to address the FDA's concerns regarding potential off-target binding of ACU193 with an additional nonclinical tissue cross reactivity (TCR) study in human, monkey, and rat samples.
+The supplemental TCR study supported the in-vivo GLP safety results.
+On April 9, 2021, we received an FDA letter advising us that the clinical hold had been removed and authorizing us to proceed with a first-in-human, Phase 1 clinical trial.